LouisCharlesC/mess/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/3550cw0y96igwlye/branch/master?svg=true)](https://ci.appveyor.com/project/LouisCharlesC/mess/branch/master)

 # *mess*
-*mess* is a compile-time header-only C++17 library for dataflow programing (a.k.a. message passing, event driven, actors, reactors, publisher-subscriber, signal-slot, observer pattern, etc.).
-Tons of such frameworks exist, but *mess* is 100% optimized away by the compiler (see section [Example](#Example) for a demo).
+*mess* is a compile-time, header-only C++17 library for dataflow programing (a.k.a. message passing, event driven, actors, reactors, publisher-subscriber, signal-slot, observer pattern, etc.).
+Tons of such frameworks exist, but *mess* is 100% non-intrusive and optimized away by the compiler (see section [Hello world](#Hello-world) for a demo).

 ## Briefly
 *mess* lets you name the values your program can compute so you can express the dependencies between them.
 This forms your program's dataflow.
 Once this is setup, you can ask *mess* to produce any named value.
 The execution of the dataflow is runtime, but its setup is compile-time.
 This gives you the flexibility of a message passing framework and the performance of plain C++ function calls!

-As an example, here is how to tell *mess* that a value called "FilteredValue" exists, and that it can be computed by calling the member function "filter" from a value called "LowPassFilter" with as its sole argument the value called "GoodLowPassParameter" (something like `FilteredValue = LowPassFilter.filter(GoodLowPassParameter);`):
+As an example, here is how to tell *mess* that a value called `FilteredValue` exists, and that it can be computed by calling the member function `filter` from a value called `LowPassFilter` with as its sole argument the value called `GoodLowPassParameter` (something like `FilteredValue = LowPassFilter.filter(GoodLowPassParameter);`):
 ```c++
 struct FilteredValue:
     mess::Call<filter>,